Could your values-led ecommerce business benefit from creating an Instagram ad? Let’s find out…

 With more than a billion users, there’s no escaping the power of Instagram.
 The platform can represent a real opportunity for ecommerce brands in terms of promotion – both organic and paid.
 But with such a huge user base, a clear strategy is essential.

 Many smaller and scaling businesses look to Instagram as an accessible platform that their audience will already be familiar with and active on.
 For ambitious brands still growing their audience, time and resources can be tight – as a result, it’s even more important to ensure they’re getting the best return on their investment, whether be that effort, money or creativity.

-In this article, we’ll highlight nine of the biggest mistakes to avoid if you want your brand to make a splash on Instagram.
+In this article, we’ll highlight nine of the biggest Instagram ad mistakes to avoid if you want your brand to make a splash on the platform.